Peyochanchan/rails-templates/README.md

 Rails app generated with template inspired by [lewagon/rails-templates] [Le Wagon coding bootcamp](https://www.lewagon.com) team.

-Modified by Peyochanchan for Rails 7 / esbuild
+Modified for Rails 7 / Esbuild / Devise / Tailwind / ActiveAdmin (optional)

+Clone the repo and type this command in terminal :

 rails new \
 -d postgresql \